NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 perl /homes/bioinfo/bioinfo_software/prinseq-graphs.pl -verbose -i [output_name_from_the_last_step.gd] -html_all
 ```
+Run your own commands to generate read quality graphs.

-To generate a help menu for either prinseq-lite.pl or prinseq-graph.pl type:
+If you would like to generate a help menu for either prinseq-lite.pl or prinseq-graph.pl type:

 ```
 perl /homes/bioinfo/bioinfo_software/prinseq-lite.pl -help